 The Dutch Golden Age produced some of the greatest works of art in the Western Hemisphere.
-Holland celebrated its hard-won independence from Imperial Spain by exploding onto the world stage, becoming a hub of commerce, wealth, and artistic superiority.
-The middle class, enriched by trade and inspired by art from around Europe, commissioned portraits, still lifes, and landscapes.
+Following hard-won independence from Imperial Spain, the middle class, enriched by trade and inspired by art from around Europe, commissioned portraits, still lifes, and landscapes.
 This patronage allowed the brilliance of Dutch artists to flourish and gave the world these top works of art at the Rijksmuseum.

 As famed art historian and author W. H. Janson puts it, “Holland produced a bewildering variety of masters and styles.
 From the collector’s mania in the 17th century came an outpouring of artistic talent comparable only to early Renaissance Florence.”

 The Rijksmuseum, the National Museum of the Netherlands, is a soaring celebration of Dutch art.
-This guide highlights the top works of art at the Rijksmuseum, works you won’t want to miss, pieces that are not only stunning examples of the styling of each artist, but that provide context for hundreds of years of history.
+This guide highlights the top works of art at the Rijksmuseum, works you won’t want to miss, and pieces that are not only stunning examples of the styling of each artist but which provide context for hundreds of years of history.
 It layers the stories of the artists, their subjects, and how they interrelate with one another and continue to influence our world today.

-Be sure to appreciate the building itself, specifically designed by Pierre Cuypers to house this dazzling collection of Dutch masterpieces.
-One has the sensation of walking through a cathedral dedicated to a mortal brilliance that feels touched by the divine.
+Be sure to appreciate the building itself, designed by Pierre Cuypers to house this dazzling collection of Dutch masterpieces.
+Visiting the Rijksmuseum, you’ll get the sensation of walking through a cathedral dedicated to a mortal brilliance that feels touched by the divine.